Updated August 6, 2025

 How much will it cost to renew my CRNFA certification?

 It will cost $500 to renew your CRNFA certification.
-The cost of CRNFA recertification with early bird discount (Before July 1 each year) is $450.
+The cost of CRNFA recertification with the early bird discount (before July 1 each year) is $450.

 What if my CNOR and CRNFA recertification timelines occur during different accrual periods?